e-strobel-lab/TECtools/TECprobe_README/README.md

     This will generate a FASTA file named `<target_RNA_name>.fa` with the sequence `<target_RNA_sequence>`.

-2. If analyzing TECprobe-ML data, generate 3' end and intermediate transcript targets by running `cotrans_preprocessor` in `MAKE_3pEND_TARGET` mode:
+2. If analyzing TECprobe-VL data, generate 3' end and intermediate transcript targets by running `cotrans_preprocessor` in `MAKE_3pEND_TARGET` mode:

     without test_data: